 30 Canadians Reveal What They’re Most Thankful For

 During trying times, it's important to count our blessings.
 We asked our readers, "What are you thankful for?"
-From important people to places, find out what inspires gratitude among these 30 Canadians.
+From important people to places with special meaning, find out what inspires an attitude of gratitude for these 30 Canadians.

 Alan Cheng of Scarborough, Ontario, writes: “Thanks to the Snowbirds for brightening up our skies with their aerobatic skills!”
 We couldn’t agree more.